mark-watson/Java-AI-Book/manuscript/semantic_web.md

 SPARQL is a query language used to query RDF data stores.
 While SPARQL may initially look like SQL, we will see that there are some important differences like support for RDFS and OWL inferencing (see Section [section:owl]) and graph-based instead of relational matching operations.
 We will cover the basics of SPARQL in this section and then see more examples in Section [section:sesame] when we learn how to embed Sesame in Java applications.

 We will use the N3 format RDF file test\_data/news.n3 for the examples in this section and in Section [section:sesame].
-This file was created automatically by spidering Reuters news stories on the news.yahoo.com web site and automatically extracting named entities from the text of the articles.
-We will see techniques for extracting named entities from text in the Chapter on Natural Language Processing and the Chapter on Information Gathering.
+This file was created automatically by the process of spidering Reuters news stories on the news.yahoo.com web site and automatically extracting named entities from the text of the articles.
+We will see techniques for extracting named entities from text in the chapter on Natural Language Processing and the chapter on Information Gathering.
 In this chapter we use these sample RDF files that I have created as input from another source.

 You have already seen snippets of this file and I list the entire file here for reference (edited to fit line width: you may find the file news.n3 easier to read if you are at your computer and open the file in a text editor so you will not be limited to what fits on a book page):